-For the full model, facilitation becomes gradually less effective as calcium channel inhibition increases after about 80ms (Fig. 3B).
-After a 1 sec stimulus train at 100Hz, the calcium release transient is reduced to about 88% of its initial value.
-A similar decrease of the presynaptic calcium current amplitude was found experimentally in presynaptic recordings (Forsythe et al., 1998; but note that these currents were recorded with 1mM external Ca2+; see also Discussion), and an even stronger decrease was recently reported by Xu and Wu (2005).
+For the full model, facilitation becomes gradually less effective as calcium channel inhibition increases after about 80 ms (Fig. 3B).
+After a 1 s stimulus train at 100 Hz, the calcium release transient is reduced to about 88% of its initial value.
+A similar decrease of the presynaptic calcium current amplitude was found experimentally in presynaptic recordings (Forsythe et al. 1998; but note that these currents were recorded with 1 mM external Ca2+; see also Discussion), and an even stronger decrease was recently reported by Xu & Wu (2005).
 This leads to a slow reduction of the release probability to about 63% of its initial value.
 In parallel, a slow EPSC amplitude decay and a slow recovery of the releasable vesicle pool can be observed (Fig. 3D).
-The depletion model does not show this behaviour, here the release probability and the releasable vesicle pool occupancy quickly reach their steady-state values (Fig. 3C,D, plots at the right).
+The depletion model does not show this behaviour; here the release probability and the releasable vesicle pool occupancy quickly reach their steady-state values (Fig. 3C and D, plots on the right).